How should a HIPAA entity prepare for an official audit or review?

 Test the response plan’s effectiveness through simulations.

-Continuous Improvement CommitmentDemonstrate proactive commitment to ongoing improvement in PHI security and compliance.
+Continuous Improvement CommitmentDemonstrate a commitment to ongoing improvement in PHI security and compliance.

 Update policies and procedures based on changing standards.